lgastako/db/README.md

 Basic Usage
 -----------

+TODO: This part of the documentation needs to be updated with regards to .from_environ() vs from_envvar() etc.

 Normally you would set the DATABASE_URL in your environment before running your program, but for the sake of making this README a valid self-contained executable doctest: